irlandakelly/mlops-bootcamp-individual-capstone-project/README.md

 # Wizeline MLOps Bootcamp Individual Capstone Project

-The Wizeline MLOps Bootcamp Individual Capstone Project focuses on implementing end-to-end machine learning operations (MLOps) practices in a real-world scenario.
-Utilizing Python and popular machine learning libraries, this project aims to develop and deploy a predictive model for assessing maternal health risks.
-The dataset, sourced from real-world healthcare settings, encompasses vital health indicators such as age, blood pressure, blood sugar levels, body temperature, and heart rate.
-By leveraging advanced data analysis, model training, and deployment strategies, this project endeavors to create a robust solution for predicting maternal health risks, thereby contributing to improved healthcare outcomes and supporting decision-making processes.
-Through rigorous exploration, modeling, and deployment phases, this project serves as a comprehensive demonstration of MLOps principles and techniques applied to a critical healthcare domain.
+The Wizeline MLOps Bootcamp Individual Capstone Project is centered on the application of end-to-end machine learning operations (MLOps) practices in a practical context.
+The project employs Python and widely-used machine learning libraries to build and deploy a predictive model for evaluating maternal health risks.

+The dataset, derived from real-world healthcare environments, includes crucial health indicators such as age, blood pressure, blood sugar levels, body temperature, and heart rate.
+The project leverages sophisticated data analysis, model training, and deployment strategies to create a robust solution for predicting maternal health risks.
+This contributes to enhancing healthcare outcomes and aids in decision-making processes.

+The project involves rigorous exploration, modeling, and deployment phases, serving as a comprehensive demonstration of MLOps principles and techniques in a vital healthcare domain.
+The project includes data ingestion and preprocessing, model training and hyperparameter tuning, model evaluation, and tracking of model metrics and parameters using MLflow.
+The project also demonstrates best practices in version control and reproducibility in machine learning workflows.

 ## Setup